SapiensAnatis/dragalia-api-docs/docs/source/nintendo/login.rst

 Notes:
 -------

-- The response is after selecting 'link later', which may explain the empty/null fields -- there is no Nintendo account associated, so it seems dummy data is used.
+- The response is after selecting "link later", which may explain the empty/null fields -- there is no Nintendo account associated, so it seems dummy data is used.
 - The `accessToken` appears in the request header of other requests, e.g. to /eula/get_version_list, as the value for the field `ID-TOKEN`